 Howards End Is on the Landing: A Year of Reading from Home by Susan Hill.
 Recommended by Beth at Weavings.

 How Eskimos Keep Their Babies Warm by Mei-ling Hopgood.
 Reviewed at Becky’s Book Reviews.

-I Am Hutterite by Mary Ann Kirkby.
+I Am Hutterite: The Fascinating True Story of a Young Woman’s Journey to Reclaim Her Heritage by Mary Ann Kirkby.
 Recommended at My Life By Faith.

 I Now Pronounce You Someone Else by Erin McCahan.
 Cybils YA Fiction 2010 shortlist.

 The Immortal Life of Henrietta Lacks by Rebecca Skloot.
 Recommended by Tim Challies.

 In the Sanctuary of Outcasts by Neil White.
 Recommended at Whimpulsive.

 In the Shadow of the Banyan by Vaddey Ratner.
 Recommended at Book Diary.

 Indian Bride by Karin Fossum.
 Recommended by Sam Houston at Book Chase.

 Infidel by Ayaan Hirsi Ali.
 Recommended at Lines in Pleasant Places.